oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

     end
 ```

-Now let’s add that code to our application controller.
+Now let's add that code to our application controller.
 It should now look like this:

 {% img blog/rails-securing-api/image6.png alt:"" width:"800" %}{: .center-image }

-Now let’s add a before_action to our controller with our new method.
+Now let's add a before_action to our controller with our new method.
 Add this code right under ApplicationController:

 ```ruby
 before_action :require_jwt